EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Method

 Apart from $\exp(\frac{Q K^T}{\sqrt{d}})$, we can use other similarity functions.
-In this work, we use ReLU-based global attention \cite{katharopoulos2020transformers} to achieve both the global receptive field and linear computational complexity.
-In ReLU-based global attention, the similarity function is defined as
+In this work, we use ReLU linear attention \cite{katharopoulos2020transformers} to achieve both the global receptive field and linear computational complexity.
+In ReLU linear attention, the similarity function is defined as

 With $Sim(Q, K) = \text{ReLU}(Q) \text{ReLU}(K)^T$, Eq.~(\ref{eq:generalizedSoftmaxAtt}) can be rewritten as: {

 }